Benefits

 Universal credit is a means-tested benefit for people of working age and is intended to cover both living expenses and accommodation costs.

-Benefit cap limits the total amount of benefits that working-age claimants can receive, and housing benefit or universal credit can be reduced.
+The benefit cap limits the total amount of benefits that working-age claimants can receive by reducing housing benefit or universal credit entitlement.